 Educational

-- All your educational certificates and degrees.
-Have it apostilled if you need it for your work contract or further education.
-To apply for a copy of your matric certificate online, you need to visit the South African e-Services website and click on the Education option.
+• All your educational certificates and degrees.
+Have it apostilled if you need it for your work contract or future studies.
+To apply for a copy of your matric certificate online, visit the South African e-Services website and click on the Education option.

 Employment